Railfest

 - Face Painting in the East Troy Depot by creative artist Suzy Sparkles

-- Speeder Rides on the East Troy Industrial Spur (a speeder is a small track work vehicle)

-- Model Railroad Car Building so kids can try their hand at making a simple kit

-- A Model Railroad layout in the greenhouse at The Elegant Farmer
+- A Model Railroad layout in the East Troy Depot featuring electric interurban models

-- Free Popcorn available inside the East Troy Depot
+- Free Fresh-Popped Popcorn available inside the East Troy Depot

-- Hot Dogs and Brats for sale across from the East Troy Depot

 Regular trains begin running at 10:00am.
 The last train departs East Troy at 3:00pm.
 The trains complete a round-trip between East Troy and Indianhead Park in Mukwonago in about 90 minutes.
-One ticket is good for rides all day.
-Passengers can also board at the Elegant Farmer, where several of our special activities will take place.
+Your first ticket may be exchanged for rides all day, subject to availability.
+Passengers can also board at the Elegant Farmer.

+COVID Update: The East Troy Railroad Museum is subject to Federal regulations that still require facemasks to be worn in our depot, on our platforms and aboard our trains.
+We ask that you bring your own masks but we will have masks available for a donation for anyone needs one.
+Children 2 and under are not required to wear masks.

 The East Troy Railroad Museum operates 14-mile round trip excursions from its historic East Troy Depot at 2002 Church Street in East Troy to Indianhead Park in Mukwonago, with a stop at the popular Elegant Farmer.
-Over 140 volunteers make this not-for-profit museum possible.
-For more information, visit easttroyrr.org or call 262.642.3263.
+Over 130 volunteers make this not-for-profit museum possible.
+For more information, visit www.easttroyrr.org/railfest-2021 or call 262.642.3263